RMLio/prov4itdata-web-app/docs/REPORT.md

 ### Data Portability

-- [ ] Check if it covers data portability? prove it works for SOLID
+- [x] Check if it covers data portability? prove it works for SOLID

+By transferring data from Data Providers to the user's [Solid] pod we leverage Data Portability, which is one of [Solid]'s primary features.

 ### Security and Privacy